sheharyarn/github-trending/README.md

 Or install it yourself as:

     $ gem install specific_install
-    $ gem specific_install -l https://github.com/sheharyarn/git-trend
+    $ gem specific_install -l https://github.com/sheharyarn/github-trending

 ## Usage

-Use the git-trend as follows:
+Use the github-trending as follows:

 ### daily trending